gbeced/pyalgotrade/doc/mtgox_tutorial.rst

 .. literalinclude:: ../samples/tutorial-mtgox-1.py

-The code is doing 3 main things:
+The code is doing 4 main things:
  1. Declaring a new strategy.
 There is only one method that has to be defined, *onBars*, which is called for every bar in the feed.
- 2. Loading the feed from a CSV file.
+ 2. Loading the feed from a trades CSV file.
+ 3. Creating a broker for backtesting.
- 3. Running the strategy with the bars supplied by the feed.
+ 4. Running the strategy with the bars supplied by the feed and the backtesting broker.

 Note that a :class:`pyalgotrade.bar.Bar` instance will be created for every trade in the file.